sztal/pathcensus/README.rst

 It is recommended to work within an isolated virtual environment.
 This can be done easily for instance using `conda`_.
-Remember about using a proper Python version (e.g. 3.8 or 3.9).
+Remember about using a proper Python version (i.e. 3.8+).

 .. code-block::